Squared Dehn twists and deformed symplectic invariants: Bulk deformations

 Next, for $k+1 + 2q \geq 3$, let $\calR_{k+1,q}$ denote the moduli space of Riemann disks with $k+1$ ordered boundary marked points and $q$ ordered interior marked points, modulo biholomorphisms.
 As before, we ask that the order of the boundary marked points respects the boundary orientation.
 Note that $\calR_{k+1,q}$ is a smooth manifold of dimension $k+2q - 2$, and for $q=0$ this agrees with $\calR_{k+1}$ from $\S\ref{subsubsec:stable disks}$.
 We declare the first boundary marked point to be negative and all other marked points to be positive.
 Let $\calRuniv_{k+1,q} \rightarrow \calR_{k+1,q}$ denote the universal family where the fiber $\calRuniv_r$ over $r \in \calR_{k+1,q}$ represents the Riemann disk $r$ with its boundary marked points punctured and its interior marked points intact.

-Let $\calTR{k+1,q}$ denote the set of planted trees $T$ with \begin{itemize} \item a partition of the edges into two types, called ``plain" and ``round", such that the root edge is plain and there are precisely $k$ plain leaves and $q$ {\em ordered} round leaves \item the plain edges form a subtree $T_\pl$ which is further equipped with a ribbon structure \item {\em stability:} for every internal vertex $v$, we have: \begin{itemize} \item if $v \in V_\ipl(T)$, then $|v|_\pl + 2|v|_\rd \geq 3$ \item if $v \in V_\ird(T)$, then $|v|_\rd \geq 3$. \end{itemize} \end{itemize} Here we utilize the following notation: \begin{itemize} \item $V_\ipl(T)$ denotes the internal vertices comprising the subtree $T_\pl$ and $V_\ird(T)$ denotes the remaining internal vertices of $T$ \item $E_\pl(v)$ and $E_\rd(v)$ denote the plain and round edges respectively which are incident to $v$ (note that $E_\pl(v)$ is empty unless $v$ is plain, i.e. lies in the subtree $T_\pl$) \item $|v|_\pl := \left |E_\pl(v)\right|$ and $|v|_\rd := \left |E_\rd(v)\right|$. \end{itemize} As usual we oriented the edges of $T$ away from the root, and this induces an absolute ordering of the plain edges incident to each vertex.
-As we will explain, $\calTR{k+1,q}$ models the stratification structure of the compactification of $\calR_{k+1,q}$, with plain edges indexing boundary nodes and boundary marked points and round edges indexing interior nodes and interior marked points.
+Let $\calTR{k+1,q}$ denote the set of planted trees $T$ with \begin{itemize} \item a partition of the edges into two types, called ``plain" and ``round", such that the root edge is plain and there are precisely $k$ plain leaves and $q$ {\em ordered} round leaves \item the plain edges form a subtree $T_\pl$ which is further equipped with a ribbon structure, and we require each of its leaves to be also external vertices for $T$ \item {\em stability:} for every internal vertex $v$, we have: \begin{itemize} \item if $v \in V_\ipl(T)$, then $|v|_\pl + 2|v|_\rd \geq 3$ \item if $v \in V_\ird(T)$, then $|v|_\rd \geq 3$. \end{itemize} \end{itemize} Here we utilize the following notation: \begin{itemize} \item $V_\ipl(T)$ denotes the internal vertices of the subtree $T_\pl$ and $V_\ird(T)$ denotes the remaining internal vertices of $T$ \item $E_\pl(v)$ and $E_\rd(v)$ denote the plain and round edges respectively which are incident to $v$ (note that $E_\pl(v)$ is empty unless $v$ is plain, i.e. lies in the subtree $T_\pl$) \item $|v|_\pl := \left |E_\pl(v)\right|$ and $|v|_\rd := \left |E_\rd(v)\right|$. \end{itemize} As usual we orient the edges of $T$ away from the root, and this induces an absolute ordering of the plain edges incident to each vertex.
+As we will explain, $\calTR{k+1,q}$ models the stratification structure of the compactification of $\calR_{k+1,q}$, with plain edges indexing boundary nodes (if the edge is internal) and boundary marked points (if external) and round edges indexing interior nodes (if internal) and interior marked points (if external).
 In particular, $V_\ipl(T)$ and $V_\ird(T)$ will index disk and sphere components respectively, hence the two different stability conditions.

 As a shorthand, let $\vipR$ denote the union of $V_\ipl(T)$ over all $T \in \calTR{k+1,q}$ and $k+1+2q \geq 3$, and define $\virR$ similarly.
 For $v \in \virR$, we define $\calN_{E(v)}$ as in \S\ref{subsubsec:the sphere moduli space}, and we equip each family $\calsphereuniv_{E(v)} \rightarrow \calsphere_{E(v)}$ with fiberwise cylindrical ends.
 Similarly, for $v \in \vipR$, let $\calR_{|v|_\pl,E_\rd(v)}$ be defined just like $\calR_{|v|_\pl,|v|_\rd}$ except that the interior marked points are indexed by the set $E_\rd(v)$ instead of being ordered.
 We pick universal strip-like ends